NVIDIA Corporation Q3 Profit Increases, Beats Estimates

-SANTA CLARA (dpa-AFX) - NVIDIA Corporation (NVDA) announced a profit for its third quarter that Increased from the same period last year and beat the Street estimates.
+SANTA CLARA (dpa-AFX) - NVIDIA Corporation (NVDA) announced earnings for its third quarter that Increased from the same period last year and beat the Street estimates.

 The company's bottom line totaled $31.910 billion, or $1.30 per share.
 This compares with $19.309 billion, or $0.78 per share, last year.